christianbryant/Photo-Sifter/README.md

 ## Installation

-Please make sure you have Python3 installed on your system to use this file and have updated it to the most current version (Python 3.10.10).
+Please make sure you have Python3 installed on your system to use this file and have updated it to the most current version (Python 3.10.10).\
-Place the main.py into the folder that has all of your photo RAWS.
+Place the main.py into the folder that has all of your photo RAWS.\
 Once installed you can move on to usage.

 ## Usage
+In the folder where the images are, shift+right-click in an empty spot and select "Open Powershell Window Here" and paste the following command:
 ```bash
 python3 main.py DESTINATION_FOLDER_NAME FILE_LIST.txt RAW_TYPE
 ```
+If you recieve an error idicating no python is found, please install the python version 3.10 via the Windows Microsoft Store\
-Be sure NOT to include the file type in the .txt.
+Be sure NOT to include the file type in the .txt.\
 Example .txt file for reference:
 ```txt
 _DSC3041